 In the back of my mind, this placement was always inflexible.
 Hughes’s standout flick The Breakfast Club may not have provided as many laugh-out-loud moments as it did poignant scenes of back-and-forth dialogue, but John Hughes was a humorous force to be reckoned with in the eighties, releasing stellar teen comedies one-after-another.

 He kicked things off in ‘84 with the release of Sixteen Candles, then continued the trend the next year by directing Weird Science.
 Runaway comedic success, however, came with Ferris Bueller’s Day Off in 1986—a film that stands proud to this day as one of the most iconic the genre has ever seen.
 Planes, Trains, and Automobiles came next, resulting in remarkable rapport between Steve Martin and John Candy.

-Hughes then released She’s Having A Baby in 1988, and rounded out the decade with Uncle Buck the following year.
-Out of all of those movies, the only one with negative reviews is She’s Having a Baby.
+Hughes released She’s Having A Baby in 1988, then rounded out the decade with Uncle Buck the following year, and get this: out of all of those movies, the only one with negative reviews is She’s Having a Baby...

-The fact that he released seven well-known comedies in six consecutive years with the vast majority being of the highest possible quality, there’s no doubt that John Hughes deserves the number one spot.
+Since he released seven well-known comedies in six consecutive years—with the majority being of the highest possible quality—there’s no doubt that John Hughes deserves the number one spot.

 Thanks for reading our take on the best comedy directors from 1980 to 1989, and be sure to tune in soon for the next installment as we cover the genre of horror!